Enhance your education

 http://www.aunege.org/

-AUNEGE, founded in 2005, took the form of a non-profit organization under the French law of 1901, whose members are higher education institutions.
+AUNEGE, founded in 2005, is a non-profit organization under the French Law of 1901, whose members are institutions of higher education.

-One of its missions is to make resources available to users according to criteria based on quality principles and in line with a policy of equitable distribution and dissemination.
+One of its missions is to make resources available to users based on criteria grounded in quality principles and in accordance with a policy of equitable distribution and dissemination.

-The FIED (Interuniversity Federation for Distance Learning) was created on October 27, 1987, following a proposal by the Directorate of Higher Education (DES) of the Ministry of National Education and Higher Education in April 1987.
+The FIED (Interuniversity Federation for Distance Education) was established on October 27, 1987, following a proposal made in April 1987 by the Directorate of Higher Education (DES) of the Ministry of National Education and Higher Education.

-It brings together universities that have developed distance and online learning.
-It promotes the development of lifelong learning and cooperation between higher education institutions in all areas and all forms of distance learning.
+It brings together universities that have developed distance and online learning programs.
+It promotes lifelong learning and cooperation among higher education institutions in all fields and forms of distance learning.

-In addition to its fundamental missions, its purpose is to:
+In addition to its core missions, its purpose is to:

-• promote teaching, distance learning, research into open and distance learning, and new forms of learning;
+• promote teaching, distance learning, research on distance education, and new learning approaches;

-• promote exchanges and meetings on the subject of distance learning and training;
+• to promote exchanges and meetings on the topic of distance education and training;

-• jointly develop training courses and modules and exchange teaching materials;
+• jointly develop training courses and modules and share educational materials;

-• promote and monitor developments in the field of Information and Communication Technologies in Education in order to produce educational resources with a view to sharing, disseminating, and cooperating;
+• promote and monitor developments in the field of Information and Communication Technologies in Education in order to produce educational resources, with a view to sharing, disseminating, and collaborating on them;

-• pool monitoring and expertise on distance learning and training systems.
+• pool information and expertise on distance learning and training programs.

 Virtual University for Environment and Sustainable Development (UVED)